-Does a 3 year old need a plane ticket?
-Yes they do need a ticket, in fact, every child once they reach 2 years old must have their own plane ticket and their own seat.
-Only children under two may sit on their parents lap – at least during take off and landing.
+The Quick Answer: Do you need a flight ticket for 3 year old?
+A 3 year old does need a ticket, in fact, every child over 2 years old must have their own plane ticket and their own seat.
+Only children under two may sit on their parent’s lap – at least during take off and landing.

 Although I have majored on 3 year olds in this post, most of this also applies to any child from a 2 year old to a 9 year old and beyond.

-Does a 3 year old pay the full adult fare?
+Fortunately, a 3 year old does not normally pay the full adult airfare.

 - nothing (apart from taxes) on some airlines or with certain “kids fly free” initiatives and offers.

-- a percentage of the adult fare is charged by many airlines which can be anything from 10% of the adult fare upwards (plus taxes).
-Unfortunately it is more common for the child’s fare to be two thirds to three quarters of the adult fare.
+- a percentage of the adult fare is charged by many airlines which can be anything from 10% of the ticketed adult fare upwards (plus taxes).
+Unfortunately, it is more common for the child’s fare to be two-thirds to three-quarters of the adult fare.
 It tends to be higher on international flights than on domestic US flights.
 Discounts can vary from airline to airline and at different times of the year.